-At Aspros & Boyd Dental Associates, we’re able to provide comfortable teeth extractions, whether they are as simple as removing a baby tooth or as complicated as wisdom tooth surgery.
+At Aspros, Boyd & Walther Dental Associates, we’re able to provide comfortable teeth extractions, whether they are as simple as removing a baby tooth or as complicated as wisdom tooth surgery.
 Dr. Aspros, Dr. Boyd, and Dr. Walther perform teeth extractions routinely and this has enabled them to do it in such a way that even a small child can have a completely stress-free experience.

 We may choose to extract a tooth for the following reasons:

 There are two main kinds of extractions: simple and surgical.
 For a simple extraction, your doctor will start the procedure by thoroughly numbing the area with a few painless injections of anesthetic.
 Once you cannot feel anything, they will use forceps to gently rock the tooth back and forth, gradually separating it from the connective tissue.
 They won’t simply pull your tooth straight out, as this is a ticket to pain and discomfort for both doctor and patient.
 This rocking method minimizes disturbance to the surrounding gums, meaning that you’ll experience less swelling and soreness afterward.
 Once the tooth has been removed, your dentist will use gauze to help your blood clot more quickly.

 A surgical extraction is more common for wisdom teeth.
 During this procedure, your doctor will thoroughly numb the area and potentially use nitrous oxide sedation to help make the procedure as comfortable as possible.
 This will allow your doctor to make an incision in your gums and remove the teeth.
 They will then close the site using self-dissolving stitches.